sylvainwhite/sylvain-white-dev/_posts/2020-11-13-webAssembly.md

 2. Many high level languages have compilers to generate the Web Assembly binary code (.wasm file)
 * Examples of languages generating wasm: C, C++, Rust, Go, Python, Java, PHP

-3. The binary code (.wasm file) is excuted by the Javascript engine in the browser
+3. The binary code (.wasm file) is executed by the Javascript engine in the browser
 * Examples of Javascript engines executing wasm: V8, SpiderMonkey, JavaScriptCore, Chakra

 4. Web Assembly interacts with JavaScript in the browser